freeverseio/laos-btc/funding/BRC721-proposal_16.md

 ### 3.1 Bitcoin policy changes do not remove NFT/RWA constraints

+BRC-721 is not only designed to compete with Ordinals-style collectibles or speculative Bitcoin NFTs; it also targets application-grade assets such as RWAs, gaming items, naming systems, and other high-volume use cases that require deterministic ownership, scalable metadata, and long-term evolution.

 Recent Bitcoin relay policy changes have increased default limits for certain data-carrying outputs, but Bitcoin still does not provide:
 - General-purpose computation for NFT/RWA logic
 - A rich, canonical metadata layer